mark-me/hyphenatr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 `hyphenatr` : HY-PHEN-ATE ALL THE THINGS

+Based on the [Hunspell hyphenation library](https://github.com/hunspell/hyphen) and includes hyphenation rules dictionaries from [LibreOffice](https://github.com/LibreOffice/dictionaries).
+See the &lt;inst/COPYRIGHTS&gt; file for individual copyright information.

 The following functions are implemented:

 -   `curr_dict`: Identify current hyphen rules language